tomaae/homeassistant-portainer/TESTING.md

 - Perfect VS Code integration with test discovery
 - 100% test success rate
 - Comprehensive coverage of all major integration features

-## Summary

-**Cleanup and Refactoring Complete! ✅**

-All unit tests have been successfully refactored and cleaned up.
-The test suite now:

-- **110/110 tests passing** (100% success rate)
-- Uses proper Home Assistant fixtures and mocks
-- Follows pytest-homeassistant-custom-component conventions
-- Has clean imports without sys.path hacks
-- No duplicate or obsolete files
-- Perfect VS Code integration
-- Ready for production and CI/CD

-All obsolete `_old` test files and duplicate code have been removed, leaving only essential, framework-compliant tests.

 ## VS Code Integration